-for my money, one of the best bands to come out of windsor’s hardcore and metal scene in the late 1990s and early 2000s was fetal pulp. it just worked out that half of the band was also my band.
+for my money, one of the best bands to come out of windsor’s hardcore and metal scene in the late 1990s and early 2000s was fetal pulp. it just worked out that half the band also doubled as the rhythm section in my own, very un-metal band.

-a little less than two weeks after work wrapped up on the guys with dicks album GOOD LUCK IN THE NEXT LIFE, i brought most of my equipment over to the walker power building where tyson and the gang had their jam space. their drummer brandon was out of his head on acid, but we still managed to cut all the instrumental tracks in a few hours one late november night in 2001. it was kind of amazing how well brandon could play in his condition. listening to the album, you’d never know he was high.
+a little less than two weeks after work wrapped up on the guys with dicks album GOOD LUCK IN THE NEXT LIFE, i brought most of my equipment over to the walker power building where tyson and the gang had their jam space. their drummer brandon was drunk and high, as he’ll tell you himself in the video footage documenting the making of the album once i edit that and post it here, but we still managed to cut all the instrumental tracks in a few hours one late november night in 2001. it was kind of amazing how well brandon could play in that state. listening to the album, you’d never know he was a little frazzled.

-i still remember the decrepit-looking thing that was brandon’s drum kit. the top head on the snare drum was barely holding on for dear life, and the whole thing looked like it had come out of a garage circa 1832, somehow surviving a chemical explosion at some point in the intervening years. there was no way it should have even been usable, but when it was mic’d up and brandon was pounding on it, damned if it didn’t sound really good.
+i still remember brandon’s drum kit. the top head on the snare drum was barely holding on for dear life, and the whole thing looked like it had come out of a garage circa 1832, somehow surviving a chemical explosion at some point in the intervening years. there was no way it should have even been usable, but when it was mic’d up and brandon was pounding on it, damned if it didn’t sound really good.

 in hindsight, that seems a little weird. i guess i wanted to make sure my stuff didn’t incur any damage during a sleepover, and for whatever reason the guys didn’t want any recording to take place outside of their turf.

-for the one song that was sort of quiet and restrained — at least for the first few minutes, before the breakdown kicked in — there weren’t really any words, so i amused myself by whispering some mock-evil passages under my breath. tyson heard what i was doing and tried to talk me into recording the vocals myself.
+for the one song that was sort of quiet and restrained — at least for the first few minutes, before the breakdown kicked in — there weren’t really any words. i amused myself whispering some mock-evil passages under my breath while we were recording it and listening to the playback. tyson heard what i was doing and tried to talk me into recording the vocals myself.

 i laughed and said, “it’s your song, man, not mine. i don’t know what to sing.”